-The trip was intended to be a solo effort, but having recently met a dark-haired beauty with big brown eyes named Christine; it somehow only seemed natural to invite her along in the off chance she may like to accompany me.
+The trip was intended to be a solo effort, but having recently met Christine, a dark-haired beauty with big brown eyes; it somehow only seemed natural to invite her along in the off chance she may like to accompany me.
 To my delight she accepts, and after knowing each other for mere months, we are leaving our newly forged comfort-zone far behind, to explore the mysterious continent of South America!

-Expecting arduous travels ahead, we limber up our exploratory spirits with a few days on Mexico’s Yucatan Peninsula, sharing time between the ancient Maya ruins at Tulum and simply chillaxing on postcard perfect beaches.
-Sun, sand, sip; repeat.
+Expecting arduous travels ahead, we limber up our exploratory spirits with a few days on Mexico’s Yucatan Peninsula; sharing time between the ancient Maya ruins at Tulum and simply chillaxing on postcard perfect beaches.
+Sun, sand, sip, repeat; life is good.
 Little do we realize how things are about to drastically change!

-Our flight arrows over South America’s majestic Andes Mountains, with the snowy giants clawing at the sky beneath us before the landing gear tastes tarmac at an elevation over 9000 feet in Quito Ecuador.
-With gallons of anticipation and a dog-eared copy of a Lonely Planet travel book stuffed in the backpack, we sever ourselves from all that’s familiar, in search of ourselves and whatever may be thrown our way.
+With our flight arrowing over South America’s majestic Andes Mountains, the snowy giants claw at the sky from beneath us.
+The landing gear tastes the tarmac at an elevation over 9000 feet in Quito Ecuador, and with gallons of anticipation and a dog-eared copy of a Lonely Planet travel book stuffed in the backpack, we sever ourselves from all that’s familiar, in search of ourselves, and whatever may be thrown our way.

-Getting slowly accustomed to the thin air we bus to Otavalo, known for its Saturday’s market; the largest and most colourful market in all of South America, causing the town’s normal population of 20,000 to swell to over 40,000 with many indigenous tribes converging to peddle their wares.
+Getting slowly accustomed to the thin air we bus to Otavalo, a town known for its Saturday’s market.
+This is the largest and most colourful market in all of South America, and causes the town’s normal population of 20,000 to swell to over 40,000 with many indigenous tribes converging to peddle their wares.
 Local Otavaleños are easily distinguished by their brightly coloured ponchos, felt fedoras, and bountiful bead adornments.
-After a good explore we return to Quito after a stop on the way for the obligatory picture on the Equator line; straddling latitude zero with one leg in each hemisphere.
+After a good explore we return to Quito, stopping on the way for the obligatory picture on the Equator line and straddling latitude zero with one leg in each hemisphere.

-Searching for information on the ethnic Tsachila tribe, we learn they’re located 133 km west, in the foothills of the Andes Mountains near the town of Santo Domingo de Los Colorados.
-To see them means acquiring both transport and an English speaking driver, familiar with both the area and the tribes tongue.
-Delving into the task, we come up with a guy named Amado who seems to possess the necessary credentials.
+Searching for information on the ethnic Tsachila tribe, we learn they’re located 133 km west in the foothills of the Andes Mountains, near the town of Santo Domingo de Los Colorados.
+To see them means acquiring both transport and an English speaking driver familiar with both the area and the tribes tongue.
+Delving into the task, we suss out a guy named Amado who seems to possess the necessary credentials.

 With food a prerequisite, we make the blunder of stopping at a place masquerading as a food market.
-Decomposing carcasses of chickens dangle from meat hooks, and the counter tops are adorned with severed pig heads and other lunch-loosening ‘mystery meats’ crawling with flies.
-This salmonella buffet could gag a maggot, and to avoid gastronomic suicide we bolt outside choosing hunger as the preferable alternative.
+Decomposing carcasses of chickens dangle from meat hooks, and countertops are adorned with severed pig heads and other lunch-loosening ‘mystery meats’ crawling with flies.
+This salmonella buffet could gag a maggot, and overcome with an urge to purge, we bolt outside choosing hunger as the preferable alternative.

 Eventually the thick green veil of undergrowth abates, revealing a large cleared area with bamboo and palm huts; the object of our search.
 Amado tells us to wait while he approaches the tribe’s chief, who must be acknowledged before entering the village.
 After asking of the chief’s health and that of his wives, Amado returns with permission for us to approach, and in doing so, many villagers simply vanish like ghosts into the jungle, as the Tsachila tend to shy away from contact with outsiders.

 With permission, I now find myself in a somewhere south of sane scenario of standing inside the jungle hut of the tribe’s shaman.
 My boyhood dreams are becoming a reality!
-The dirt floor hut contains only a few odd items including knives, feathers, live birds, unrecognizable herbs, and a pile of the red berries used to colour their hair.
+The dirt-floored hut contains only a few odd items; including knives, feathers, live birds, unrecognizable herbs, and a pile of the red berries used to colour their hair.
 We also notice a few cooking pots, which to our relief, are not large enough to fit a human!

 Our departure from Quito is via what’s billed as the ‘Train Ride to the Sky’, involving a 288 mile roller coaster ride on the Autoferro; a one car train looking much like a bus.
-Riding the rails through the cloud penetrating Andes Mountains is certainly not for the faint hearted, with ‘Old 94’ clinging to the side of throat-lumping gorges, through a series of switchbacks cut out of solid rock, including one called the ‘Devils Nose’.
+Riding the rails through the cloud penetrating Andes Mountains is certainly not for the faint hearted, with ‘Old 94’ clinging to the side of throat-lumping gorges, through a series of switchbacks including one called the ‘Devils Nose’, cut out of solid rock.
 Built in 1899, this was billed as the ‘most difficult’ railway in the world.
 Periodic gushing over the scenery helps offset the cold, filthiness, and butt-bruising wooden seats of our ‘well experienced’ transport.

-The passing villages of Yaguachi, Urbina, Sibambe, Milagro and Riobamba, are all dwarfed by an endless swath of soaring mountains, including the legendary Chimborazo and Cotopaxi, trying to pierce the sky.
+The passing villages of Yaguachi, Urbina, Sibambe, Milagro and Riobamba, are all dwarfed by an endless swath of soaring mountains trying to pierce the sky, including the legendary Chimborazo and Cotopaxi.
 Twelve long, unforgettable hours later the Autoferro chugs into its final stop at a place called “Let’s-Get-The-Fuck-Out-Of-Here”.
-Actually, it’s called Duran; a mess of a town without laughter in the Ecuadorian hills where the cockroaches don’t scatter in the daylight!
+Actually, it’s a toilet of a town called Duran; a collection of precarious looking shacks without laughter in the Ecuadorian hills, where the cockroaches don’t scatter in the daylight!

-Later, we boat across a murky river to a town that should be called “Let’s-Get-The-Fuck-Out-Of-Here-II”, but is named Guayaquil; another dangerous dung-heap of a town, rampant with crime, drug dealers, and other riff-raft loitering in the decaying streets.
+Locating a boat, we cross a murky river to a town worthy of “Let’s-Get-The-Fuck-Out-Of-Here-II” status.
+Guayaquil turns out to be another menacing town; rampant with crime, drug dealers, and other riff-raft loitering in the decaying streets.
 Due to safety concerns, travelling by bus is discouraged, so we opt for a cheap flight on to the town of Loja.
 Sadly, this means we’re now committed to two more nights before being able to untether ourselves from the unloveliness.
 In case you haven’t guessed, both ‘L.G.T.F.O.O.H.
 I and II’ are towns I would highly recommend any travelers give a good leaving-alone!

-After our flight, we hitch a bouncy ride over laughably inadequate roads into Loja in a dilapidated World War II jeep with a psychotic driver named Elvis.
-With a grin smeared across his bronzed Aztec face, this lead-footed maniac, in a very small number of seconds, decisively dispels any generalized notion about his ability to drive sensibly.
+After our flight, we hitch a bouncy ride over laughably inadequate roads into Loja in a dilapidated World War II jeep.
+With a grin smeared across his bronzed Aztec face, our driver ‘Elvis’ should have come with a ‘stupid alert’, as in a very small number of seconds, he decisively dispels any generalized notion about his ability to drive sensibly.
 Bouncing about so hard that my buttocks have now relocated to an area normally reserved for my shoulders, I’m worried that henceforth I may have to unzip my fly to see where I’m going!

-Lodging in the Cuxibamba Valley is scarce and we’re forced to settle for a room above a small grocery store.
-We’re certainly less than jubilant with the runt of a room and the unpleasantness of a nipple-enhancing, cold water only shower; but with no other Loja options available it has to suffice for the night.
+Lodging here in the Cuxibamba Valley is scarce, and we’re forced to settle for a room above a small grocery store.
+We’re less than jubilant with the runt of a room and the unpleasantness of a nipple-enhancing, cold water only shower; but with no other Loja options available it has to suffice for the night.

-Vilcabamba translates to ‘place of longevity’, and according to NatGeo, is home to some of the world’s oldest people with many living well past 100.
-Ambling about town, our eyes find many faces looking like they were carved into an apple that was then left to shrivel in the desert for a decade.
-Factors believed to contribute to their longevity are the high altitude, eating little or no red meat, hard physical work, and elders being held in high social esteem by the others in the village.
+Vilcabamba translates to ‘place of longevity’, and according to NatGeo, is home to some of the world’s oldest people, with many living well past 100.
+Ambling about town, our eyes find many faces looking as if they were carved into an apple that was then left to shrivel in the desert for a decade.
+Factors believed to contribute to their longevity are the high altitude, eating little or no red meat, hard physical work, and the elders being held in high social esteem by the others in the village.